 - Improving our own recycling processes, including the development of new and more scrap-tolerant alloys

 We believe we can further improve recycling through partnerships with relevant stakeholders including customers, associations, and research centers.
 By collaborating to improve scrap collection and sorting, players from across the industry can foster best practices for maximum results.

 We are a founding member of the Aluminium Stewardship Initiative (ASI) that works to establish and promote an industry standard for the responsible production and use of aluminium across the value chain.
 In particular, in the Material Stewardship Principle, it focuses on the collection and recycling at the end of their life cycle.
-As part of the standards committee, we are participating in finalizing the standard for subsequent certification.

 In partnership with Metal Packaging Europe, we advocate for metals to be classified as permanent materials, and for the use of relevant recycling metrics.